Nova’s Puppies Are Now Four Weeks Old

 Milestones

-When raising puppies, we watch for Milestones to gauge their progress.
-This week, Maui’s puppies reached two milestones.
+When raising puppies, we watch for milestones to gauge their progress.
+This week, Nova’s puppies achieved two important milestones.

 Weigh-In